int128/kubelogin/README.md

 This is a kubectl plugin for [Kubernetes OpenID Connect (OIDC) authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens), also known as `kubectl oidc-login`.

-In Kubernetes OIDC authentication, kubectl does not provide actual authentication and we need to manually set an ID token and refresh token to the kubeconfig.
 Kubelogin integrates browser based authentication with kubectl.
+You do not need to manually set an ID token and refresh token to the kubeconfig.

 ## Getting Started